 Glucosamine is the term to know when it comes to joint health.
 Glucosamine is a natural anti-inflammatory, and it helps to restore disaffected joints by rebuilding cartilage.
 Cartilage acts as the pillow between bones to dampen the impact force as dogs go about their important daily activities—you know, like racing up the stairs or fetching frisbees.

 Many people peg the holistic medicine approach incorrectly.
 Its methodology is simple: how can you optimize the body (dog or person) so that it has everything it needs to perform optimally.
-Holistic medicine is not a one-to-one tradeoff with traditional healthcare techniques.
-Instead, it utilizes the idea that the body is full of complex organs that are fit to deal with all types of stressors, diseases, and physical ailments.
+Instead, it utilizes the idea that the body is full of complex organs that are fit to deal with all types of stressors.

-By providing the body with all the nutrients, physical exercise, and stress relievers it needs to work optimally, you’re offering a replacement to medicines with abrasive side effects.
-Holistic treatments include:
+By providing the body with all the nutrients, physical exercise, and stress relievers it needs to work optimally, you’re supporting your dog’s overall health.
+These include:

 - Weight management – Joints develop to hold as much weight as a healthy dog should be.
 If your dog is obese or overweight, that’s just extra force applied to the joints.
-Keeping your dog’s weight balanced can relieve stress and pain in their hips.
+Keeping your dog’s weight balanced can relieve stress and joint issues in their hips.

-- Exercises to rebuild strength in hips – Much like with humans, physical therapy helps to rebuild underutilized muscles, correct alignments, and to ensure the proper development of skeletal and muscular structures.
-Talk to your vet about stretches and exercises that can help with hip dysplasia.
+- Exercises to rebuild strength- – Much like with humans, physical therapy helps to rebuild underutilized muscles, correct alignments, and to ensure the proper development of skeletal and muscular structures.

 - Proper nutrition – As mentioned above, nutritious meals are a key ingredient to the holistic approach.

 - Puppy Prevention – The reason large breed dogs commonly have problems with their hips is due to the rapid development of the joints during their puppy years.
-When young dogs are still growing into their body, over-exercising can cause early wear and tear on hip joints which inevitably lead to arthritis and dysplasia.
+When young dogs are still growing into their body, over-exercising can cause early wear and tear on hip joints.

 - Senior Prevention – As your dog ages, less lubricating fluid (technically known as synovial fluid) is produced, making it easier for joints to degrade.
 Once in their geriatric years, be sure to limit their strenuous activities and provide them with plenty of time to nap and recover.
 Their joints will thank you for it.